This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Sydney has better beaches

 Let’s start with an important question you will inevitably ask before visiting Australia – does Sydney or Melbourne have better beaches?
 Well, Sydney wins this section hands down, as it’s home to over 100 beaches.
 Its best beaches include the world-famous Bondi Beach, Bronte Beach, Shelly Beach and Palm Beach – where Home and Away is filmed.
 Melbourne does have good beaches like Brighton Beach and St Kilda Beach.
-However, the downside is that because of their location on Port Phillip Bay, the water is pretty cool year-round.
+However, the downside is that the water is pretty cool year-round because of their location on Port Phillip Bay.

 Melbourne is Australia’s culture capital

 Melbourne also wins points in the culture department for its burgeoning theatre scene.
-Finally, as a street art addict, I have to mention that both cities have some cool street art displays.
+Finally, as a street art addict, I must mention that both cities have incredible street art displays.
 In Melbourne’s central business district (CBD), start in Hosier Lane, AC/DC Lane and Union Lane.

 Related posts: Here are over 50 things to do in Melbourne and free things to do in Melbourne, which will undoubtedly keep you busy!